 The high-level request flow of a transaction in a Hyperledger Fabric network goes like this:

 Try the new IBM Blockchain Starter Membership Plan.
 It gives you an economical way to kick-start a blockchain network where you can easily deploy and test sample blockchain applications.
-You can also deploy your business network model that you create using Hyperledger Composer, as described in this article, to run on the Starter Plan.

 Check out the many code patterns, which provide roadmaps for solving complex problems with blockchain technology, and include architecture diagrams, code repos, and additional reading.